patricoferris/summer-riscy-ocaml/README.md

 - riscv-gnu-toolchain: the compiler with modified opcodes
 - riscv-tools: an assortment of tools, most importantly a modified ISA simulator, Spike
-- /riscv-ocaml/bin/ocamlopt: a modified ocaml cross-compiler for RISC-V
+- /riscv-ocaml/bin/ocamlopt: a modified OCaml cross-compiler for RISC-V
+- /og-riscv-ocaml/bin/ocamlopt: the unmodified OCaml cross-compiler for RISC-V
 - ocamlopt: standard ocaml compiler (4.07.01, x86) installed in an OPAM switch

 Example Usage